aurelius-in/test/dropdowns2.md

 ## # Visits...
-- [ ] Visits Involving More Than Three Diagnoses
+- [ ] Involving More Than Three Diagnoses
-- [ ] Visits with Concurrent Treatments
+- [ ] with Concurrent Treatments
-- [ ] Visits with Crisis Add-On Services
+- [ ] with Crisis Add-On Services
-- [ ] Visits Involving Crisis Situations
+- [ ] Involving Crisis Situations
-- [ ] Visits for Out-of-State Treatments
+- [ ] for Out-of-State Treatments
-- [ ] Visits Classified as Frequent
+- [ ] Classified as Frequent
-- [ ] Visits Involving High-Cost E/M Services
+- [ ] Involving High-Cost E/M Services
-- [ ] Visits with Interactive Complexity
+- [ ] with Interactive Complexity
-- [ ] Visits with Multiple Therapy Sessions in a Day
+- [ ] with Multiple Therapy Sessions in a Day
-- [ ] Visits Involving Non-MD CPT Services
+- [ ] Involving Non-MD CPT Services
-- [ ] Visits Involving Phone Services
+- [ ] Involving Phone Services
-- [ ] Visits with Psychotherapy Add-On to E/M
+- [ ] with Psychotherapy Add-On to E/M
-- [ ] Visits Involving Unbundled Services
+- [ ] Involving Unbundled Services
-- [ ] Visits Involving Cross-Billing
+- [ ] Involving Cross-Billing

 ## Recent...
 - [ ] Case Status